 - The Adult Engagement Observation Scale

-We used video evidence and other materials to develop our skills of observing children by applying the Involvement Scale, and learned how to structure our observations of adults at work with young children, and how to analyse the results.
+We used video evidence and other materials to develop our skills of observing children by applying the Involvement Scale, and learned how to structure our observations of adults at work with young children, and how to analyze the results.